tappitikarrass/flask-ap/README.md

 1. Run `make docker-up` inside the cloned repo to build docker image and create containers.
 1. Make sure all containers are ready.
 1. Run `make docker-init` in another terminal.
-1. Now you should be able to access API, Pgadmin4 and Postgres at `localhost` using ports from table at the bottom of readme.
+1. Now you should be able to access Nginx and Pgadmin4 at `localhost` using ports from table at the bottom of readme.

 #### Run app with `flask run`
 1. Obvious, you should deploy app first.